awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-java.md

 ## Complete Amazon Personalize project<a name="gs-java-example"></a>

-For a all\-in\-one project that shows you how to complete the Amazon Personalize workflow with the SDK for Java 2\.x, see [create\_amazon\_personalize\_app](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javav2/usecases/create_amazon_personalize_app) in the [AWS SDK examples](https://github.com/aws-samples/amazon-personalize-samples) repository\.
+For an all\-in\-one project that shows you how to complete the Amazon Personalize workflow with the SDK for Java 2\.x, see [create\_amazon\_personalize\_app](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javav2/usecases/create_amazon_personalize_app) in the [AWS SDK examples](https://github.com/aws-samples/amazon-personalize-samples) repository\.
 This project includes training multiple solution versions with different recipes, and recording events with the PutEvents operation\.

  For additional examples, see code the found in the [personalize](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javav2/example_code/personalize/src/main/java/com/example/personalize) folder of the AWS SDK examples repository\.